 News 18 busted for illegally taking unemployment benefits Queens Criminal Court in Jamaica, Queens.
 Photo Credit: Google Updated March 20, 2014 7:44 PM Print Share fbShare Tweet Email Eighteen New Yorkers who all had jobs fraudulently hauled in more than $340,000 in unemployment, the Queens district attorney said Thursday.
 They now each face charges including grand larceny and falsifying business records.
 Sworn statements from company reps, from Bloomingdale's to Clarin USA, testified that the suspects were employees.
 The biggest payout reportedly was $58,180 over four years to a man working at a hotel.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.